gamingsurge/ansible-lab/README.md

 # 🧠 Ansible VLAN Automation Lab

-Welcome to my personal Ansible lab!
 This repository showcases how I use Ansible to automate network device configurations, structure scalable playbooks, and manage encrypted variables using Ansible Vault.

 ## 🔧 What This Lab Demonstrates